William758/ContentDisabler/README.md

 Use r2modman or place inside of Risk of Rain 2/Bepinex/Plugins/

 ## Changelog:

+v1.2.4 - Added support for Difficulties.
+Config to remove empty SkillFamily.

 v1.2.3 - Added an additional check to find and disable skills from some mods that weren't being detected before.